mrc-ide/individual/joss/paper.md

 models (IBMs) are a way to design disaggregated simulation models, usually contrasted with mathematical or equation-based models, which may model a density or concentration of individuals, or otherwise lump individuals with similar attributes together in some way [@Shalizi:2006].
-For modeling finite numbers of individuals with significant between-individual heterogeneity in characteristics, which both within and between individual dynamics could depend on in potentially complex ways, IBMs are a natural modeling choice whereas a representation using mathematical models (especially compartmental models) would be cumbersome or impossible [@Willem:2017].
+For modeling finite numbers of individuals with significant heterogeneity in characteristics, and dynamics which could depend on such characteristics in complex ways, IBMs are a natural modeling choice whereas a representation using mathematical models (especially compartmental models) would be cumbersome or impossible [@Willem:2017].
 Even if an aggregated representation were feasible, there are many reasons why an individual-based representation is to be preferred.
 Synthetic data